marcelarie/challenge-chan-api/Docu.md

 # Monday 17 May

 -   [ ] Design the database.
+-   [x] Create React and Redux base template.
+-   [ ] Add Firebase auth
 -   [ ] Create Express server with the endpoints.
 -   [ ] Finish the Whole API

 # Tue 18 May

--   [ ] Create React and Redux base template.
 -   [ ] Create the Landing Page
 -   [ ] Create the Register component.
 -   [ ] Create the imageboard page.